libsidplayfp/VICE-testprogs/C64/carts/rr-freeze/README.txt

 What it doesn't check but perhaps ought to:
 - what happens with the mapping after KILL in the "random" state.
 - what happens with the mapping _during_ when the ack bit is set =1.
+- it doesn't detect open bus vs. C64 RAM when no cart is detected.
-- it doesn't allow you to select GAME/EXROM bits during ack.
+- it doesn't allow you to select which GAME/EXROM bits to set during ack.
+- it doesn't check what happens if bank switching is done using the banking bits in $de01 instead of $de00.

 TEST SEQUENCE